bashattackRC/bashrc/README.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/TylerMS887/ohmybash/main/install.sh)"
 ```

-You will be guided on how to install the software.
+To update, change "install.sh" to "update.sh" at the end of the command.